Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Experiments

-\subsubsection{Results.}
+\subsubsection{Results}

 We compare our method with two categories of state-of-the-art methods.
-The first category includes Scene Flow Methods such as PWC\cite{wu2019pointpwc}, FLOT\cite{puy2020flot}, and NSFP\cite{li2021neural}.
-The second category encapsulates Feature Matching-Based Methods, namely D3Feat\cite{bai2020d3feat}, Predator\cite{huang2021predator}, Lepard\cite{li2022lepard}.
-As depicted in TABLE.\ref{tab_4dmatch}, our method realizes significant improvements compared with the baseline model Lepard\cite{li2022lepard}.
-We provide a visualization to demonstrate our method's effectiveness in Fig.\ref{visual_4dmatch}.
-The red/green representation denotes the two-directional error.
-Our denoising optimizer indeed mitigates matching errors across different overlap ratios.
+The first category includes scene flow methods such as PointPWC\cite{wu2019pointpwc}, FLOT\cite{puy2020flot}, and NSFP\cite{li2021neural}.
+The second category includes feature matching methods such as D3Feat\cite{bai2020d3feat}, Predator\cite{huang2021predator}, and Lepard\cite{li2022lepard}.
+As shown in Table~\ref{tab_4dmatch}, our method achieves substantial improvements over the baseline Lepard\cite{li2022lepard}.
+We also visualize representative examples in Fig.~\ref{visual_4dmatch}.
+The results show that the proposed denoising optimizer effectively reduces matching errors under different overlap ratios.